 Art and Architecture of the West Highlands

-Explore the sensational castles and country houses of Britian's wildest and most romantic region on this exclusive tour is led by leading writer and architectural historian Mary Miers.
-The trip includes access to some of the artistic jewels of the West Highlands, many of which are still private homes.
+Explore the sensational castles and country houses of Britain's wildest and most romantic region on this exclusive tour led by leading writer and architectural historian Mary Miers.
+The trip includes access to some of the artistic jewels of the West Highlands, a number of which are still private homes.

 Tour details